 - Duplex ultrasound

 The precise genetic mutation which causes Aagenaes Syndrome has not yet been elucidated.
-In a recent study, an autosomal recessive inheritance pattern is shown in Aagenaes Syndrome, and the long arm of chromosome 15q was assumed to be responsible for the genetic cause, but this has not been proven in other cases.
+An autosomal recessive inheritance pattern is shown in Aagenaes Syndrome, and the long arm of chromosome 15q has been attributed to the genetic cause in some cases, but this has not been proven in all cases.